 An Advisory Panel meeting was held on June 17, 2014 to review this data and our entire PMA application for approval of the Maestro Rechargeable System.
 The Advisory Panel voted 8 to 1 "in favor" that the Maestro Rechargeable System is safe when used as designed and voted 4 to 5 "against" on the issue of a reasonable assurance of efficacy.
 The final vote, on whether the relative benefits outweighed the relative risk, was 6 to 2 "in favor," with 1 abstention.
-On January 14, 2015, the FDA agreed with the Advisory Panel that the benefits of VBLOC therapy outweigh the risks when it approved VBLOC therapy, delivered via the Maestro Rechargeable System.
+On January 14, 2015, the FDA agreed with the Advisory Panel that the benefits of VBLOC therapy outweigh the risks when it approved VBLOC therapy, delivered via the Maestro Rechargeable System, for the treatment of obesity as indicated.